bestarch-ae/neon-proxy/mempool/README.md

 ## Sender Pool States

-1. **Idle**: No transaction from this pool is currently scheduled in the `chain pool`, but if there are transactions in this pool, one can be scheduled.
+1. **Idle**: No transaction from this pool is currently scheduled in the `chain pool`.
 2. **Queued(nonce)**: A transaction from this `sender pool` with the specified `nonce` is waiting in the `chain pool` for execution.
 No new transactions can be added from this pool.
 3. **Processing(nonce)**: A transaction from this pool is currently being executed.
 The mempool is waiting for the result, and no new transactions can be added to the `chain pool` until the current one completes.
-4. **Suspended**: There are no transactions that can be executed because the minimum nonce in this pool is higher than the sender’s current transaction count for the given chain ID.
-No transactions can be queued for execution.
-5. **Unresolved** (Initial state): The mempool is uncertain whether the current transaction count for the sender is up-to-date.
-The pool cannot distinguish which transactions belong in the pending queue and which belong in the gapped queue.
-No transactions can be scheduled from this pool.

 When a transaction is selected from the `chain pool` for execution, the corresponding `sender pool` transitions to the `Processing` state.
 If the transaction completes successfully, the pool returns to the `Idle` state and tries to schedule the next transaction.
-If successful, it moves to `Queued`; otherwise, if there are transactions left, the pool becomes `Suspended`.
-If the execution fails, the pool transitions to `Unresolved` and goes through the resolution process again.

-Periodically, the mempool checks all `Suspended` sender pools, updates their transaction count, and tries to schedule a transaction.
-Additionally, if a new transaction is added to a suspended pool and does not create a gap, it is immediately scheduled in the `chain pool`.

-## Mempool Internal State Maintenance

-The mempool maintains its internal state using several internal loops:

-1. **Unresolved sender pool resolution loop**: Resolves the state of sender pools in the `Unresolved` state.
-2. **Suspended sender pool resolution loop**: Attempts to resolve sender pools in the `Suspended` state.
-3. **Sender pool cleanup loop (heartbeat loop)**: Removes old or inactive `sender pools`.
+If successful, it moves to `Queued`.

 ## Rules for Adding a Transaction to the Mempool